 Step 5: Click the circle on the left of All Contacts.

-If you still cannot find the contacts you want after you measure following the steps above, you need to measure by using the following two methods to retrieve deleted numbers from Samsung phone.
+If you still cannot find the contacts you want after you measure following the steps above, you need to measure by using the following two methods to undo deleted numbers from Samsung phone.

-Part 2: Samsung contacts recovery from Google Contacts.
+Part 2: Retrieve Deleted Numbers from Samsung Phone from Google Contacts

-Before you execute this solution you need to make sure that your Samsung Galaxy synchronizes with your Google account, otherwise it will fail to work.
+Make sure that Samsung Galaxy synchronizes with your Google account, otherwise it will fail to work.
 And then execute according to the following guidance.

 Step 1: Open the Google Contacts.